 - FMM Schedule

 The binding output of the FMM resulting from Bids submitted to the RTM.
-The portion of a HASP Block Intertie Schedule for either Energy or Ancillary Services that becomes financially binding shall constitute a FMM Schedule.
+The portion of a Hourly Block Schedule or HASP Block Intertie Schedule for either Energy or Ancillary Services that becomes financially binding shall constitute a FMM Schedule.

 - HASP Block Intertie Schedule